berenslab/retinal-rl/README.md

 apptainer exec retinal-rl.sif python main.py +experiment="{experiment}" command=train
 ```

+**Note:To use the analyze command**

+To ensure `command=analyze` works, you need to first specify which run to analyse, only then it can analyse that specific run, else it will fail.
+By default it will try to analyse the previous run, and if your previous run was not train, which includes analyse function, then it won't work.
+To enable analysis of a previous file, it can be mentioned in the /retinal-rl/config/user/experiment/****.yaml file.
+So, whichever experiment yaml file you have, there you can mention the run name to analyse and by default it is set to be run_[current date and time]

 `apptainer` commands can typically be replaced with `singularity` if the latter is rather used.

 ## Hydra Configuration